mlr-archive/mlr-tutorial/tutorial/README.md

 * "mkdocs serve" starts a http server listening on http://localhost:8000 and updates the docs on change.
 * Sometimes function names collide.
-These packages must be loaded _first_ in "build".
-That way mlr overwrites these functions again, e.g. caret::train.
+These packages must be loaded _first_ in `build`.
+That way mlr overwrites these functions again, e.g. `caret::train`.
-* The build caches the output of running the R commands in the cache/ directory.
+* The build caches the output of running the R commands in the `cache/` directory.
   If your R setup has changed (e.g. new version of mlr), you should delete everything in the cache directory to make sure that the tutorial is regenerated with the new code.

+  This particularily means: If you encounter an error in building the tutorial due to your R setup (e.g. outdated/missing packages) you **have to** delete the cache (after updating said packages) to get rid of the error.